Salon owner ‘fuming’ at award event after splashing the cash on tickets for staff

 Lauren-Ann Lee, owner of Beauty by Lauren-Ann in Waterlooville, was furious after paying more than £600 to take her staff to an awards event in Manchester and receiving a ‘sham’ of an event where the presenter failed to turn up and people began arguing over the trophies that they had taken from the stage.

-Lauren-Ann received a message via Facebook from Oceanic Events to say that she had been named as a nominee at the NAIL, BROW, LASH AWARDS and sent details about how to buy tickets.
+Lauren-Ann received a message via Facebook from Oceanic Events to say that she had been named as a nominee at the Nail, Brow, and Lash Awards and sent details about how to buy tickets.

 The company gave Lauren-Ann her ticket for free, and guest tickets cost £120, which paid for a three-course meal each and the entrance.